How to Install SELinux on Ubuntu (26.04, 24.04, 22.04)

 sudo tail /var/log/audit/audit.log

-Then, search for entries containing “denied” or “AVC” (Access Vector Cache) to identify specific violations:
+Search for entries containing denied or AVC (Access Vector Cache) to identify specific violations using the grep command:

 sudo grep 'denied' /var/log/audit/audit.log

-When legitimate application behavior triggers policy violations, you can generate a custom policy module using audit2allow.
+When legitimate application behavior triggers policy violations, generate a custom policy module using audit2allow.
 This tool analyzes audit logs and creates policy rules to permit the denied actions.

-Next, generate and install a custom policy module:
+Generate and install a custom policy module from denied log entries:

 sudo grep 'denied' /var/log/audit/audit.log | audit2allow -M mycustommodule